devosoft/Empirical/doc/dev/contribution-guidelines-and-review.rst

    - [ ] If you added code, is it tested?
 Look at the output for 'make diff-cover'
    - [ ] Was a spellchecker run on the source code and documentation after changes were made?

+It's expected that before requesting a code review the author of the PR will have checked all these things on their own.
+It's also expected that whomever reviews the PR will check these individual items as well.
+Though the CI runs most of these and will pass/fail the PR accordingly it is not infallible and the whole point of having a code review process is to have human eyes go over the changes to the codebase.